thchatzidiamantis/LeanCourse23/LeanCourse/Project/Project_outline.md

 ## To-do list

-The proof is complete (don't look at this before Friday), but there is a lot of optimization to be made.
+The proof is complete, but there is a lot of optimization to be made.
 I highlight the main improvements that I have in mind:

 * The theorem `int_lt_card_club` can also be proven in a more general setting, namely for sequences of sets indexed in an ordinal less than the cofinality of κ.
+* The construction of (and main lemmas for) `long_unbounded_choice` can improved.
+* All proofs in `Fodor.lean` contain components that could be easily made into separate lemmas.
+I have added comments next to them in the file.
+* The naming convention in inductive proofs is quite messy (mostly the naming of hypotheses that later refer to differently named terms).
+* Add and improve descriptions of the definitions in `Club.lean`.

+## References
+* T. Jech, Set Theory: The Third Millennium Edition, Springer, 2003.
+* E. Schimmerling, A Course on Set Theory, Cambridge University Press, 2011